Planning your trip to Mongolia?

 Certainly, as mentioned above, we typically recommend exchanging some currency before your trip to Mongolia.
 Mongolian tögrög is helpful for small purchases and immediate expenses upon arrival.

-Using the local currency facilitates smoother transactions, particularly in local markets and restaurants.
+Having a wallet full of the currency used in Mongolia facilitates smoother transactions, particularly in local markets and restaurants.
 Exchanging your currency before your journey gives you better control over the Mongolian tögrög exchange rate.
 This protects you from less favourable rates at airports.

 Can I use my bank card in Mongolia?